tartaria-dev/tartaria/README.md

 Tartaria is headed by me, certifiedfooliolol.
 You may contact me via my Discord handle, `shartmunk`.
 Creative username, I know.

 Many thanks to the [Bootcrew Discord](https://discord.gg/52Qcb4x2w3) for general help/support and the developers of Zirconium and XeniaOS for inspiring this project!

-# Literally any other name would've been better.
-Why?
-My pure, unadulterated hatred for a specific wax baby inspired the name.
-God, I hate that baby.